shilpa8895/MLProject/README.md

 The code is organized as follows:

 **src/:**
-- data_ingestion.py: Responsible for loading the raw data, splitting it into training and testing datasets, and saving it for subsequent steps in the machine learning pipeline.
+- data_ingestion.py: Loads raw data, splits it into training and testing sets, and saves them for use in the machine learning pipeline.

-- data_transformation.py: The Data Transformation process involves preprocessing the dataset by handling both numerical and categorical features.
-Numerical features are imputed with median values and standardized, while categorical features are imputed with the most frequent value, one-hot encoded, and then standardized all using pipeline method.
-The data transformation is applied to both training and testing datasets, and the preprocessed data is saved for further use in model training.
-The preprocessing pipeline is saved as a pickle file for deployment and future use.
+- data_transformation.py: Preprocesses numerical and categorical features using pipelines, applies transformations to both training and test data, and saves the preprocessing object for future use.

-- model_trainer.py: The Model Trainer component trains various regression models using ensemble technique (including Random Forest, Decision Tree, XGBoost, and CatBoost) using the provided training and testing data.
-It evaluates each model's performance and selects the best-performing model based on the R² score.
-The best model is then saved as a pickle file for later use in prediction tasks.
-The R² score of the best model on the test data is returned to assess its performance.
+- model_trainer.py: Trains and evaluates various regression models, selects the best-performing model based on R² score, and saves it for future predictions.

 **pipeline/:**
 prediction.py: Handles the prediction tasks based on the trained model.